-- ► In Year 10, TRP sent out 798 applications. - ► In Year 10, TRP provided 721 Registry enrollees with their Wave 1 survey report as documentation of their presence near the WTC site on 9/11 for their WTCHP applications. - ► In Year 10, 586 Registry-branded WTCHP applications were received by the WTCHP.
+► In Year 11:

-4c: Conduct targeted outreach to enrollees with specific conditions or unmet healthcare needs (e.g., poorly controlled asthma, current smokers, or those accepted to the WTCHP but never seen
+- " Staff sent out 590 applications and provided 623 enrollees with their Wave 1 survey report as documentation of their presence near the WTC site on 9/11 for their WTCHP applications. - " 426 Registry-branded applications were received by the WTCHP. - " Secured vendor to conduct outreach calls January-March 2020 to the remaining ~3,000 enrollees for whom we obtained updated phone numbers.

-► A smoking cessation intervention was launched in October 2018 to approximately 1,800 NYC/NYS residents.
+4c: Conduct targeted outreach to enrollees with specific conditions or unmet healthcare needs (e.g., poorly controlled asthma, current smokers, or those accepted to the WTCHP but never seen)

-- ► In Year 10, a letter informing them about the NYS Smokers' Quit line has been sent to over 1,800 enrollees. - " Intervention staff have spoken with about 1,100 enrollees who were mailed a letter, with over 160 enrollees successfully being referred to the NYS Quit Line - " In Year 10, intervention staff have completed follow-up calls with over 100 of the enrollees who were referred to the NYS Quit Line to track their usage of the nicotine replacement therapy.
-Remaining calls will be made by September 2019. - ► The baseline phase of an emergency preparedness intervention targeting 1,000 enrollees who completed a Wave 4 survey and live in NYC was approved by the DOHMH IRB in November 2018.
-The intervention will assess if emergency preparedness increases based on a mail or enhanced phone intervention.
-The baseline assessment began February 2019. - " In Year 10, intervention staff have completed over 300 emergency preparedness baseline assessment calls, 61 phone intervention calls, and mailings of intervention materials to 92 enrollees.
+- ► A smoking cessation intervention was launched in October 2018 to approximately 2,000 NYC/NYS residents.
+In Year 11: - " A letter about the NYS Smokers' Quit line was sent to 99; a total of over 1,900 letters to-date - " Intervention staff have spoken with nearly 1,000 enrollees who were mailed a letter, with 169 of these enrollees successfully being referred to the NYS Quit Line. - " Completed follow-up calls with 20 of the enrollees who were previously referred to the NYS Quit Line to track their usage of the nicotine replacement therapy.

-4d: Evaluate impact of TRP and share findings with the WTCHP
+- ➤ An emergency preparedness intervention, launched in February 2019, targets NYC enrollees who completed a Wave 4 survey and a control group.
+The intervention will assess if emergency preparedness increases based on a mail or enhanced phone intervention. - " In Year 11, staff completed 402 baseline assessment calls, 242 phone intervention calls, and mailings of intervention materials to 309 enrollees.
+388 post assessments have been conducted.
+Outreach efforts will continue until there are 625 enrollees in each arm of the intervention (mail & phone).

-- ➤ TRP-II evaluation is in process.
-A manuscript based on the TRP-II process was published (see below).
-A second manuscript on post submission outcomes is underway. - " Petrsoric L, Welch AE, Miller-Archie SA, Cone JE, Farfel MR. Considerations for Future Disaster Registries: Effectiveness of Treatment Referral Outreach in Addressing Long-Term Unmet 9/11 Disaster Needs.
-Disaster Prevention and Management.
-2018; 27(3): 321-333. https://doi.org/10.1108/DPM-01-2018-0026 (Publication #105)
+► A TRP-II manuscript, on the qualitative evaluation of the TRP process after an enrollee submits their WTCHP application, is in process.